JoanPadilla/charge_point_app/README.md

 # charge_point_app

 This repository is part of an end-of-degree project which consists of designing and implementing a recharging platform for electric vehicles.
-More specifically, this is the code corresponding to a mobile application made with **Dart** and its framework **Flutter**.
+All the development revolves around the chargers recently installed by Universitat Jaume I. More specifically, this is the code corresponding to a mobile application made with **Dart** and its framework **Flutter**.
 <br><br>The communication between subsystems is implemented with **GRPC**.
 Therefore, the repository contains a list of some **Protobuf** files containing entities (and some functions) belonging not only to the app but the entire platform.

 <img src="https://user-images.githubusercontent.com/46372557/206185716-3a5fb92e-e22d-464f-b373-6ac8c6574b5b.PNG" width="450" />

 The application is aimed at customers subscribed to the platform service.
 It allows its users to manage their recharges and check the current status of all charging points in the network.
 The interface is composed of many different screens with some pop-up windows and other different widgets.
+As the program is intended to work with the university's chargers, it includes some others features typical of its services, such as internationalization.

 <p float="left">